MioMioReimu/LumiOcean/README.md

-# RadixNFFT
+# LumiOcean
-a Radix N Fast Fourier Transform implemented in Unity with Compute Shader
+an Unity FFT Ocean implementation.
+The FFT Library's from RadixNFFT.